uiowa/uiowa/webforms/how-to-create-a-webform/how-to-create-a-webform.md

   - how to send an email when a form is submitted,
   - how to provide a custom confirmation message upon successful form submission, and
-  - how to close a webform (to prevent additional submissions), please refer to the Advanced webform configuration page.
+  - how to close a webform (to prevent additional submissions),

+Please refer to the [Advanced webform configuration](https://docs.sitenow.uiowa.edu/webforms/advanced-webform-configuration/advanced-webform-configuration.html) page.